wadkar20/devops/README.md

 4) docker images                 -------  list all downloaded docker image
 5) docker rmi <image id>         -------  remove image by id and name

+# Kubernetes
+Kubernetes (K8s) is an open-source container orchestration platform.
+It helps in deploying, managing, and scaling containerized applications.
+Kubernetes ensures apps are highly available, self-healing, and scalable.
+For example, if a container fails, Kubernetes automatically restarts it.
+Applications run in pods, multiple pods can be managed by deployments, and they are exposed to the network using services.

+help always your appliction up.
+1)explain the architecture of kubernetes.
+2)explain what happen when pod is deleted.
+3)you have instances one contain sap application and one contain hdb database now evereyday start instance morning 9 am and stop your instance at 9 pm along with that you also have to stop your service sap control will be started will be 9:15 and hdb start with  9:10 in the night sap can stop 8:50 and hdb stop 8:45.

+master plane -- to give instruction pod- to manage any type of container pod can manage k8s kubelet --can manage lifecycle kube-proxy --- load balance etcd --storage

+Commonly Used Kubernetes Commands (kubectl):

+Check cluster info:

+kubectl cluster-info

+List nodes in the cluster:

+kubectl get nodes

+List pods in the default namespace:

+kubectl get pods

+Create resources from YAML file:

+kubectl apply -f deployment.yaml

+Delete resources:

+kubectl delete -f deployment.yaml

+Describe a pod (detailed info):

+kubectl describe pod pod-name

+Get all resources:

+kubectl get all

 # terraform

 Terraform is an open-source tool used for Infrastructure as Code (IaC).
 It allows developers to create, manage, and update cloud infrastructure using code instead of manual steps.
 With Terraform, you can define servers, storage, networks, and other resources in simple configuration files.
 This makes infrastructure consistent, repeatable, and version-controlled, reducing human errors.